 FAQs

 What kinds of tests can I run on BrowserStack?
-Manual tests, automated tests, mobile app tests, visual regression checks, and accessibility validations.

-Does BrowserStack testing use real devices?
 Yes, all tests run on real browsers and devices in the cloud.
+Over 30,000 real mobile devices are available.

-Can I test staging and local apps?
 Yes, with BrowserStack Local you can test private environments securely.

-Does BrowserStack testing support CI/CD pipelines?
 Yes, it integrates with Jenkins, GitHub Actions, GitLab, Azure DevOps, and more.